gitpan/Acme-CPANAuthors-Nonhuman/README.md

 and are not recognized here -- please let me know so they can be added to the list.

-=head1 SEE ALSO
+# SEE ALSO

-=over 4

-=item *

-L<Acme::CPANAuthors> - the main class to manipulate this one.
+- [Acme::CPANAuthors](http://search.cpan.org/perldoc?Acme::CPANAuthors) - the main class to manipulate this one.

-=back

-=head1 AUTHOR
+# AUTHOR

 Karen Etheridge <ether@cpan.org>

-=head1 COPYRIGHT AND LICENSE
+# COPYRIGHT AND LICENSE

 This software is copyright (c) 2013 by Karen Etheridge.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-=head1 CONTRIBUTOR
+# CONTRIBUTOR

 Сергей Романов <complefor@rambler.ru>

-=cut

-__DATA__
-ABERNDT
-ACE
-AKIHITO
-AKXLIX
-ARUN
-ARUNBEAR
-BAHOOTYPR
-BBAXTER
-BIGREDS
-DAIBA
-DOLMEN
-ETHER
-FGA
-GAURAV
-GLEACH
-HIROSE
-INFRARED
-IVANWILLS
-KAARE
-KIBI
-MAXS
-MITHALDU
-PERLPIE
-ORCHEW
-VOJ
-ROBMAN
-SIMCOP
-SKINGTON
-ZOUL
-SZARATE
-ZHDA